Adjusting Studio

 Chicago: Same as MLA in bibliographies.
 Notes use First Last (not inverted).
 Up to 10 names listed.

-Harvard: Last, F. with initials. "and" or "&" before final author depending on guide variant.
+Harvard: Last, F. with initials. "and" or "&" before the final author depending on guide variant.

 Dates